 Mark Clark and Carey talk about their different approaches to preaching, how to reach unchurched people and how to preach to churched and unchurched people with Biblical integrity.

-Plus, Carey and Mark share some of their favourite insights from their brand new course, The Art of Better Preaching.
+Plus, Carey and Mark share some of their favorite insights from their brand new course, The Art of Preaching.

 Welcome to Episode 197 of the podcast.
 Listen and access the show notes below or search for the Carey Nieuwhof Leadership Podcast on iTunes or wherever you get your podcasts and listen for free.